Tupungatito: Name and history

 The name Tupungatito was assigned to the volcano by Luis Risopatrón, the chair of the Chilean boundary commission, in 1897.
 It refers to the neighbouring Tupungato volcano; Luis Risopatrón also reported that Tupungatito was an active volcano.
 The volcano is also known as Volcan Bravard, a name proposed by Argentina but which fell into disuse; it references the French paleontologist Auguste Bravard.

 There was speculation about the existence of a volcano in the Andes near Santiago already during the Colonial Era, but only by 1890 was there a clear identification and even then it was frequently assumed that Tupungato instead was the only active edifice.
 The first ascent of the volcano probably took place in 1907, by K. Griebel, H. Gwinner, L. Hanisch, K. Heitmann and J. Philippi.

 Geography and geomorphology

 Tupungatito is located in the Chilean Andes, 80 km east from Santiago de Chile.
-Politically, it is part of the San Jose de Maipo municipality in the Metropolitan Region where about 40% of all Chileans live. high, Tupungato volcano rises 7 km northeast of Tupungatito.
+Politically, it is part of the San Jose de Maipo municipality in the Metropolitan Region where about 40% of all Chileans live.
+East of Tupungatito is Argentina's Mendoza Province.
+6550 m high, Tupungato volcano rises 7 km northeast of Tupungatito.
 Tourism, mountaineering and hiking are the principal economic activities in the area; in addition, there are mines and hydropower plants in the valleys.
+Several protected areas lie in Argentina east of Tupungatito.